Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Results

-We further find that temperate regions support substantial local weathering, as shown in the upper-right panel of \autoref{fig:localmaps}, resulting in moderate global weathering particularly at lower insolations, as shown in \autoref{fig:weathering}.
-This suggests that for planets with outgassing rates below a certain threshold, snowball states may be stable on geological timescales, implying that some fraction of observed terrestrial exoplanets may be in snowball states.
-We speculate that such planets could be more mature, have a cooler interior, and less tectonic and volcanic activity \citep{Zhang1993}, or they could have formed with a smaller carbon inventory than Earth.
+We further find that temperate regions support substantial local continental weathering, as shown in the upper-right panel of \autoref{fig:localmaps}, resulting in moderate global weathering particularly at lower insolations, as shown in \autoref{fig:weathering}.
+At higher insolations, reduced pCO$_2$ leads to lower weathering rates, as shown in \hyperref[fig:parameterspacetemps]{Figure~\ref*{fig:parameterspacetemps}b}.
+This suggests that for planets with outgassing rates below a certain threshold, snowball states may be stable on geological timescales, implying that some fraction of observed terrestrial exoplanets may be in permanent snowball states.
+We speculate that such planets could be more mature, have cooler interiors, and less tectonic and volcanic activity \citep{Zhang1993}, or they could have formed with a smaller carbon inventory than Earth.

-Weathering requires liquid surface water.
-As shown in \autoref{fig:localmaps}, the temperate regions feature their own hydrological cycles, with local evaporation from meltwater and soil water resulting in localized precipitation.
-The weathering permitted by these regions appears to increase with increasing distance into the habitable zone, leveling off beyond $\sim$1100 W m$^{-2}$.
-This is the result of the increased CO$_2$ partial pressure (pCO$_2$), cooler temperate regions, and a significant decrease in temperate area at lower insolations.
-As shown in \autoref{fig:trends}, as pCO$_2$ increases throughout the habitable zone, the monthly peak and average temperatures for the warm regions decrease.
-The temperate land area is relatively constant out to $\sim$1150 W m$^{-2}$, and then begins to drop steadily.
-With less weatherable land area available and increasing pCO$_2$, the weathering rate levels off.